VaniOFX/DQN-divergence/blog_post.md

 <!--- TODO: rename 'Average Rewards per Episode' to 'Average Return' -->
 <!--- TODO: rename 'Maximum Q values' to 'Maximum Absolute Q value' -->

+To begin with, let's look at the Mountain Car results below.

 ![image]({{page.img_dir}}MountainCar-v0_rewards_q_values.png "Mountain Car results")

-To begin with, let's look at the Mountain Car results.
 The vanilla agent diverges and fails miserably at learning a good policy.
 The memory agent also performs badly for most runs, but does learn a good policy for a small amount of runs.
 Specifically **for the runs where the memory agent does not diverge, it actually obtains a good overall return.**